EventideSystems/tool_for_systemic_change/README.md

 ### System Environment Configuration

-System configuration items are stored within environment variables in the System Configuration section of each of the respective system environments.
+System configuration items are stored on the Heroku platform within environment variables in the System Configuration section of each of the respective `production` or `staging` system environments.
 The following environment variables are used:

 | Variable | Description |
 | --------------- | --------------- |